ibm-client-success/accolade-lyra/README.md

 [Tutorial](https://www.ibm.com/cloud/garage/tutorials/tutorial_gm_advocate_otc) - Walks through how to use an open toolchain template to create a Node.js "Hello World" app.
 The toolchain includes all of the tools that you need to code, build, deploy, and collaborate on the app on IBM Cloud.

-[Open Toolchain Github](https://github.com/open-toolchain) - Here you can find many examples of Continuous Delivery configuartion files.
+[Open Toolchain Github](https://github.com/open-toolchain) - Here you can find many examples of Continuous Delivery configuration files.

 [Blockchain Starter Kit](https://github.com/sstone1/blockchain-starter-kit/tree/master/.bluemix) - Here you can find an example of the IBM toolchain & delivery pipeline configuration files for building and deploying a blockchain application.